fusion-pc/ryzentosh-efi-big-sur-x570/README_EN.md

 ## Not Working

 - AirDrop, Sidecar
-- Authenticate with Apple Watch
+- Unlock with Apple Watch

+\* AirDrop, Sidecar and Unlock with Apple Watch need to install the Broadcom Wireless/Bluetooth Card

 ## FAQ

-### Q: Docker show "it's not compatible with this(AMD) architecture" OR VMware is not working
+### Q: Docker show "it's not compatible with this architecture" OR VMware Fusion and Parallel Desktop are not working

-A: Install VirtualBox and install a Linux virtual machine on it.
+A: Both Docker, VMware Fusion, Parallel Destop are built based on Apple Hypervisor Kit.
+Meanwhile, the Apple Hypervisor Kit depends on the Intel VT-x virtualization technology.
+Install Virtualbox instead for virtualization support.

+### Q: Adobe Apps, Luminar etc. crashes

+A: Some of the apps will encounter crashes while running, the problem is that these apps using some intel exclusive instructions like ***intel_fast_memset***, which cannot be processed correctly on AMD processors.
+The solution can refer to [AdobeAMDFix.md](https://gist.github.com/naveenkrdy/26760ac5135deed6d0bb8902f6ceb6bd)